TR07SKY/redpower/README.md

 [![Build Status](https://travis-ci.org/TR07SKY/redpower-python.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-**REDPOWER** is a proof-of-work algorithm only-CPU, an variant of Redpower 1.0.1 (last), this is an Pythin implementation to be used in the ```Red Project```.
+**REDPOWER** is a proof-of-work algorithm only-CPU, an variant of Yespower 1.0.1 (last), this is an Python implementation to be used in the ```Red Project```.

 ![Imgur](https://imgur.com/JQulKIL.png)